tomkohai/ToKoDraw/docs/support.md

   <h2>Join the Community</h2>
   <p>

+  Tokodraw is built with the ambition of growing a vibrant community of artists and creators.
-    LayerForge Canvas grows thanks to its community.
-If you have ideas, feature requests, workflow improvements, creative tools you would love to see in future versions, or if you encounter any issues while using the addon, you’re invited to share them directly with us on Discord.
+  If you have ideas, feature requests, workflow improvements, creative tools you would love to see in future versions, or if you encounter any issues while using the addon, you’re warmly invited to join us on Discord and help shape the future of Tokodraw.

   </p>

   <p>